janko/rodauth-rails/README.md

 #### Calling instance methods

-If you need to access Rodauth methods not exposed as internal requests, you can use `Rodauth::Rails.rodauth` to retrieve the Rodauth instance used by the internal_request feature:
+If you need to access Rodauth methods not exposed as internal requests, you can use `Rodauth::Rails::Auth.instance` to retrieve the Rodauth instance used by the internal_request feature:

 ```rb